 What to consider about a neighborhood

 Besides convenience, the weather should be considered when deciding where to move.
-The reason being, a 10-minute walk may not sound like much, but Singapore’s heat and humidity may have you thinking differently.
+The reason being, a 10-minute walk may not sound like much, but in Singapore’s heat and humidity, this may have you thinking differently.
 That’s why close proximity to places like public transport and grocery stores (albeit many have their groceries delivered) are key factors.
 There’s nothing more embarrassing to show up to work or a restaurant with sweat marks in your underarms and the back of your shirt.

 The other thing to consider is noise pollution.

 Construction.
 In every direction in Singapore, there is construction constantly happening.
-Within months a new building can erupt and block an apartment’s (selling point) view.
+Within months a new building can erect and block an apartment’s (selling point) view.
 If there’s a vacant plot of land, there’s most likely a development plan.
 Speaking from one who has lived next to it, there is no noise canceling headphones strong enough to block out the hammering.

 Other types of noise pollution are traffic and people.
 While a place might be amazing if it’s too close to a busy road/intersection, restaurants and bars, or above the pool, playground, or BBQ pits.
-The home’s likability can quickly go downhill.
+The home’s likability score can quickly go downhill.

 We rented an apartment that came with a big and beautiful outdoor patio.
 Unfortunately, we hardly used it, because it was right next to the pool and BBQ pit where the noise was constant.
 If it wasn’t kids screaming at pitches that would impress Mariah Carey.
 It was the noise from the BBQ parties that would go on till 10pm (even on a random Tuesday).
 So we had to keep our patio doors closed to block out some of the noise and to have privacy.
 Which was super unfortunate because the breeze that we would get was so nice.
 I feel like we got the short end of the stick with that apartment.